(Updated in January 2020）

-There are many online resources that make saving money easier.
+There are many online resources for saving money.
 Here is a list of useful websites and apps that help you with different aspects of personal finance.
-These online resources are simple to use and offer tremendous savings opportunities.
+They are simple to use and offer tremendous savings opportunities.

 Personal Finance and Investment Management